skriverthefirst/Nadir/doc/README.md

 Brief list of the software I intend to use.
 * Python - Flask
 * Flutter - App
-* Google Cloud Firestore - Database
+* Google Cloud Firebase - Database

 ### **Hardware**
 Brief list of the hardware I intend to use.